Study Away Programs

 Academics

-The Engineering and Society program is designed for engineering students who want to learn Spanish and gain insight into Spanish and European culture while immersing themselves in Spanish university life.
+The Engineering, Technology + Science program is designed for engineering students who want to learn Spanish and gain insight into Spanish and European culture while immersing themselves in Spanish university life.
 This program allows students with no knowledge of Spanish to take classes at a Spanish university in English in a variety of topics not only in the area of Engineering but in Business, Economics, Sociology, Communications, Political Science, and Law, among others.
 Choose from CIEE elective courses and Universidad Carlos III de Madrid (UC3M) courses in audiovisual, communication, computer, electrical, electronic, industrial, material, mechanical, telecommunication, and telematics engineering.
 Engineering courses follow a lecture format for the first four to six weeks then switch to lab work or smaller group sessions.
 CIEE students may also take Education Abroad courses, which focus on Spanish language and culture.
 Students can choose to take Study Abroad Program (SAP) courses in English, and/or Curso de Estudios Hispánicos (CEH) courses in Spanish.
 Students must enroll in a minimum of 4 courses.

 Academic Structure